Please follow the following steps to ensure that your lower legs are inserted easily.

-Yes, this is due to our replaceable ferrules (crutch tips), the hour-glass shaped foot maximizes ground contact regardless of the leg position.
-The piece is made from rubber and is unique in design, allowing the rubber to angulate in all directions during with transfer to the ground, ensuring horizontal adherence on the non-skid flat tread to the ground at all times This provides a far more secure hold then conventional foot rubbers, adding to the increased feel of confidence the crutches give on different surfaces.
+Yes, this is due to our replaceable rubber tips (ferrules), the hour-glass shaped foot maximizes ground contact regardless of the leg position.
+The piece is made from rubber and is unique in design, allowing the rubber to angulate in all directions during the transfer to the ground, ensuring horizontal adherence on the non-skid flat tread to the ground at all times.
+This provides a far more secure hold than conventional crutch tips, adding to the increased feel of confidence the crutches give on various surfaces.

 The MODULAR DESIGN of the smartCRUTCH™ means you will never be left wondering if you can ever obtain spares.
 From crutch grips, ferrules to foam pads.
 Every single component of our forearm smartCRUTCHes are replaceable, and are stocked right here in the USA (with the exception of the colored cuff which is not sold separately).